PJC-1/Intermediate-Redux/README.md

 >  When building in React, it is really helpful to do extensive wire framing.
 To go over the overall structure of the components in your React application.
 > It is good practice to organize the different distinct areas that will respond well to componentization and can be broken down distinct parts.
 >

+>
+>**refs system**
+>
+> In *react* **refs** are used to get reference to a *DOM* node or an instance of a component in a *React Application* i.e. refs would return the node we are *referencing*.
+>
+>  If the *ref* points to a standard component (DOM node, such as input, select, div etc...) then to retrieve the element; you just need to call ```this.refs.ref```.
+>
+>  Use of 'ref' should only be used if it is necessary because:
+- It hinders *Babel's* performance.
+- Using *refs* somewhat moves away from the react way of thinking which is once state changes, you re-render all the components of your UI that depend on that state.
+React will take care of making sure only the right bits of the DOM are updated, making the whole thing efficient.
+You may eventually use refs in a Jquery fashion which is not the goal.
+>
+> When should you use 'refs'?
+- Managing focus, text selection, or media playback.
+- Triggering imperative animations.
+- Integrating with third-party DOM libraries.
+>
+>  As a general rule: "Avoid using refs for anything can be done declaratively."
+>
+>  Avoid Inline ref callbacks, arrow and bind functions in a render() produce a performance hit by creating a new function on **every** re-render.
+>
+>  Using **string refs** intentionally which is also not a good practice.
+According to official react docs, although string refs are not deprecated, they are considered legacy, and will likely be deprecated at some point in the future. **Callback refs** are preferred.
+>
+>   Refs should not be used on **functional components** because they don't have instances.
+>   But *ref* attribute will work inside a functional component as long as you refer to a DOM element or a class component.
+>
+> Here is a good [article](https://hackernoon.com/refs-in-react-all-you-need-to-know-fb9c9e2aeb81) by *hackernoon* that explains refs in react.
+>

+>
 > **Controlled Field**
 >
 >   A *controlled field* is a *form element* where the value of the *input* is set by the *state* of the *component*, and **not** the other way around.